Ads by Google

-RBI has prescribed the following operating hours for NEFT : Presently, NEFT operates in hourly batches - there are twelve settlements from 8 am to 7 pm on week days (Monday through Friday) and six settlements from 8 am to 1 pm on Saturdays.
+RBI has prescribed the following operating hours for NEFT : Presently, NEFT operates in hourly batches - there are twelve settlements from 8 am to 7 pm (Monday through Friday and also on Working Saturdays i.e. Saturdays other than 2nd & 4th Saturdays)..

 However, remember that the timings of both RTGS and NEFT at the bank can vary depending on the customer timings of the bank branches.
 Moreover, normally, banks close their own window for accepting the transactions, about 15 minutes before the above time as to allow them to put the transaction in the system so that it reaches by the upper time limit at the RBI window.
 Thus, for each bank / branch the above timings may sometimes vary.